 Catch an early morning flight to Kathmandu after your long mountain journey.
 After reaching Kathmandu, you can take a rest or do some souvenir shopping.
 If you want to explore any other areas of Kathmandu, you may do that.
 Your guides can help you with both souvenir shopping.
 There will be a farewell dinner in the evening to celebrate the successful completion of your journey.
 Overnight in Kathmandu.

 After a few days of fun and excitement, the day to bid farewell has arrived.
-Our representatives will escort you to Tribhuwan International Airport as per your flight time.
+Our representatives will escort you to the Tribhuwan International Airport as per your flight time.

 After the wonderful opportunity to organize this tour for you we wish you a safe and happy journey ahead.